tomvo/egrid/README.md

 egrid
 =====

-egrid is a minimal sass css base grid based on foundation and skeleton.
+egrid is a minimal SASS base grid based on foundation and skeleton.

-It contains all of percentage goodness from Foundation combined with the simplicity of Skeleton with an on/off switch for a responsive or non-responsive grid.
+It contains all the percentage goodness from Foundation combined with the simplicity of Skeleton with an on/off switch for a responsive or non-responsive grid.

 The settings file includes the most common settings for the grid and allow flexibility.
 Below a description.